Illinois Psychology, Social Work & Counseling Licensure Requirements

 To practice independently as a psychologist, you’re required to complete a doctoral degree at a regionally accredited institution.
 Clinical and counseling psychology programs should ideally be accredited by the American Psychological Association (APA), though non-accredited programs that meet the standards of the Illinois Medical Licensing Board might also qualify.
 Candidates who enroll in doctoral programs that aren’t accredited by the APA might be required to submit additional materials or meet extra requirements when applying for a license.

-In their programs, students must complete courses in 7 key content areas:
+In their programs, students must complete courses in seven key content areas:

 • Scientific and professional ethics